smtiitm/Fastspeech2_HS_API/README.md

-# Fastspeech2 Model using Hybrid Segmentation (HS)
+# Fastspeech2 Model API using Hybrid Segmentation (HS)

 This repository contains a Fastspeech2 Model for 16 Indian languages (male and female both) implemented using the Hybrid Segmentation (HS) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.